phalcon/documentation/docs/config.md

 !!! info "NOTE"

-    As of 5.14.2, all file based adapters share the same failure contract: when the configuration file cannot be read, `Phalcon\Config\Exceptions\CannotLoadConfigFile` is raised.
-In earlier versions, the [Json][json] adapter failed inside the JSON decoder and the [Php][php] adapter raised a fatal error when the file was missing.
+    All file based adapters share the same failure contract: when the configuration file cannot be read, `Phalcon\Config\Exceptions\CannotLoadConfigFile` is raised.

 ### Grouped